invisibleroads/invisibleroads-macros/README.rst

 InvisibleRoads Macros
 =====================
-Here is a collection of shortcut functions for small oft-repeated tasks.
+Here is a collection of shortcut functions for small tasks.